 You get a call from school.
 “Your child has fifth disease, please come pick her up.”
 As you rush to school in a panic, you picture your child lying on a couch in the nurse’s office, lethargic, high fever, moaning.
-“What is fifth disease anyway”, you ask yourself.
-“Is it serious?
-You arrive at the school; rush in to the office, only to find your child sitting at a table, happily drawing a picture with a big smile on her face.
+“What is fifth disease anyway,” you ask yourself.
+“Is it serious?”
+You arrive at the school and rush in to the office, only to find your child sitting at a table, happily drawing a picture with a big smile on her face.
 This is a very common scenario.

 It is a harmless viral illness caused by Parvovirus.
 It is so called because it was the fifth fever and rash illness identified (along with chickenpox, measles, etc.).
 It is also called “slapped cheek disease” because of its major distinguishing characteristic – bright red cheeks that look like the child has been slapped.
 It can also infect adults.

 - Bright red cheeks with pale skin around the mouth.

 - A red lacy or bumpy rash can occur on the chest, abdomen and back, which can then spread to the extremities.
 It can be itchy.

 - This face and body rash can fluctuate from better to worse with temperature and weather changes.
 Sunlight exposure can make the rash flare up.

 - This rash can sometimes come and go for several months.

 - Fever is present in 25% of cases.